 In his seminal work, Soil, Grass and Cancer, Andre Voisin provides insights into the complex balance between the living organism and associated minerals found in soil, the grass it provides, the herbivores who graze it, and the human omnivores who are sustained by the proteins provided by these animals.
 Only by understanding this complex balance can humans fully appreciate how important it is for the health of individuals and indeed our entire species to properly tend to the soil.
 At Wolf Creek Farm, we call ourselves grass farmers but might be equally accurately known as stewards of the soil.

-Although Weston A. Price, DDS wrote Nutrition and Physical Degeneration more than sixty years ago, it is still regarded as a foundation work by many current nutrition researchers.
+Although Weston A. Price, DDS wrote Nutrition and Physical Degeneration more than seventy years ago, it is still regarded as a foundation work by many current nutrition researchers.
 Observing a physical degeneration in the mouths of his young dental patients as compared with his older patients and an increasing incidence of seemingly unrelated health problems, Dr. Price set out to determine whether something unique was amiss in the American lifestyle and environment.
 He traveled around the world studying the health and physical development of peoples in remote pockets of civilization, recording a photographic record and reaching some startling conclusions regarding the effects of nutrition on development in humans.
 His book remains a must read for all those in positions of responsibility for the nutrition of our children, whether parents, members of the medical community, government policy makers, or farmers.

 The Price-Pottenger Nutrition Foundation® is a non-profit education foundation committed to reversing the trend of declining health in our modern world.
 They teach health professionals and the public the proven principles from nutrition pioneers Weston A. Price, Francis M. Pottenger, Jr., and other leading health experts.